-A phone call was made to the number on file for the tenant [REDACTED] and there was no answer.
-A message could not be left.
+A phone call was placed to the tenant at [REDACTED].
+There was no answer and the message manager was full and unable to leave any messages.

 8. As the tenant was properly served with the application for dispute resolution, and as any further delay in these proceedings would unfairly disadvantage the landlord applicants, I proceeded in the tenant's absence.